 We note that previous studies of CSD often use parametrizations of preceding and following phonological context that are different in two ways from those used here.
 First, they are typically more complex (with > 3 levels).
 The relatively simple coding used here allows us to best address our research question of how the effect of phonological context is modulated by boundary strength, with maximum statistical power, given that there is relatively little data for each phonological context as pause length increases.
 Second, our coding for preceding context differs from much previous work on CSD in the sociolinguistic and phonological variation literatures, which follow influential work such as Guy and Boberg (1997); Labov (1989) largely based on North American varieties.
 We follow the coding of Tagliamonte and Temple (2005) for our sample of largely British speakers, because this is the most authoritative CSD study to date on a British variety.
-The particular coding scheme chosen for preceding and following segments.
+The particular coding scheme chosen for preceding and following context could skew our results, by not accounting for further distinctions among preceding and following segments.
 This possibility should be mitigated by our inclusion of random intercepts for both the t/d-final word and the bigram (see Sec.
-4.1), which account for aspects of the t/d-final word and the model.
+4.1), which account for aspects of the t/d-final word and the following word beyond terms included in the model.